How to Become a U.S. Marshal

 Minimum Requirements for U.S. Marshals

 Like nearly any other law enforcement job, the U.S. Marshals Service has certain minimum requirements for applicants.
-These are the absolute, bare minimum qualifications you'll need to have just to get your application considered.
-If you don't meet these, don't bother applying until you have the prerequisites.
+These are the absolute, bare minimum qualifications you'll need for your application to be considered.

-Also keep in mind that, just because you meet these requirements, there's no guarantee you'll get hired.
-You'll still have several hurdles to leap before you make it the training academy and into a great career.
+Also, keep in mind that meeting these requirements does not guarantee you'll get hired.
+You'll still have to demonstrate other knowledge and skills, and undergo a physical assessment before you make it the training academy and into a great career.

 To be considered for a job as deputy U.S. marshal you must, at a minimum: